 Le Bouchu F - 97119 Vieux-Habitants

-Café Chaulet is Guadeloupe's main coffee brand, and the driving force behind this museum, where visitors can follow (thanks to explanatory panels) the story of coffee on the island since its introduction in 1720.
-The process of grain selection and th..
+Café Chaulet is Guadeloupe's main coffee brand, and the driving force behind this museum, where visitors can follow the history of coffee on the island since its introduction in 1720.
+The process of grain selection and the different stages of process..